Hyacinthe Rigaud: Journey to Lyon

-In reality, Rigaud painted a second painting, bearing the three stances presented to Coysevox: an oval painting kept in a private collection, copied by Géricault, in Dijon, and the subject of one of Drevet's engravings.
+In reality, Rigaud painted a second painting, bearing the three stances presented to Coysevox: an oval painting kept in a private collection, copied by Théodore Géricault, in Dijon, and the subject of one of Drevet's engravings.
 He also applied sketches of his sister Claire, accompanied by her husband and their first daughter, to the canvas.

 The year 1695 also saw the production of two versions of Christ expiant sur la Croix, with a distinct Flemish influence, proof of Rigaud's rare incursion into the domain of historical depictions or the "great genre".
 He bequeathed his mother the first version which would then, at her death, be left to the Grands Augustins convent in Perpignan, and gave the second, in 1722, to the Dominican convent of his city of birth.

 In spring 1696, Hyacinthe Rigaud returned to Paris, where he painted one of his most important portraits of the year.
 This was in fact solicited by the duke of Saint-Simon, to depict Armand Jean le Bouthillier de Rancé, an abbot, using a skillful subterfuge that remains notable in the history of painting.

-In 1709 he was made a noble by his hometown of Perpignan.
-In 1727 he was made a knight of the Order of Saint Michael.
+In 1709, he was made a noble by his hometown of Perpignan.
+In 1727, he was made a knight of the Order of Saint Michael.

+Following the death of directeur Louis de Boullogne on 28 November 1733, Rigaud proposed that the four rectors of the Académie, Nicolas de Largillière, Claude-Guy Hallé, Guillaume Coustou, and himself, rotate the post.
+This oligarchy would persist until the election of Coustou as sole director on 5 February 1735.

-Rigaud died in Paris in 1743 at the age of 84.
+Rigaud died in Paris on 29 December 1743 at the age of 84.